animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 That's how the note ended.

 It was saying that to know that somebody loves you is to know they want you to be free of pain.
 I didn't share with anybody that I was going to do it.
+It's also saying that the world doesn't have heart.

 I talked to my therapist about suicide back in 2022, while I was still allowed to see him, through completely abstract rhetoric.
 Anything other than abstract philosophical rhetoric would've risked being hospitalized coercively and drugged against my will again.
 I talked to him philosophically, but that's not the kind of serious expression I mean should be possible.
 Nobody, including me, has the ability to transform into a philosopher or write a Shakespeare sonnet everytime they want to communicate something.
 Those meanings at the end of my suicide note, expressed literally and seriously and with a plan tied to them, not just as philosophy or art, but in the words that a person has available to them everyday, shouldn't have institutional coercion, including coercive hospitalization and drugging, as the threat for their speaking.